What’s The Point?

 At RAB, we teach the 7 Steps to Sales Success.
 In each step of a successful career, it’s the focus on the customer and the passion to solve customer problems that makes a difference.

-I adopted that mission/purpose statement early in my sales career.
+I adopted that mission/purpose statement early in my career.
 With the help of my mentor, I also added: “Think big, make big things happen.”
-Those two sentences together provide a powerful purpose for me to be excited about every day.
+Those two sentences together provided a powerful purpose for me to be excited about every day.

 In my experience, having a strong mission and purpose is critical to sustained successful performance.

-It’s Friday.
-Over the weekend, you might consider giving these topics some thought.
+Do you know your company mission/purpose statement?
+Does everyone on the team know it?
 We would love it if you would share your personal and/or company mission statement.
-Just click here.

 Purpose = Passion.
 Passion = Performance.